W Series (championship): Demise

-Championship format
+Championship and event format

-The series features eighteen female racers from around the globe, plus two reserve drivers.
-The drivers were selected through a selection process that began with fifty-four participants.
+In 2019, each event featured two 30-minute practice sessions on Friday followed by a 30-minute qualifying session and a 30-minute plus 1 lap race on Saturday.
+The exception to this was the Assen round, where a half-hour non-championship exhibition race was held in addition to the existing format on Sunday morning.
+From 2021, the series scrapped one of the practice sessions and moved qualifying to Friday.
+At two events (Austin 2021 and Miami 2022) the championship hosted two 30min + 1 lap races, one on Saturday and one on Sunday, with the grid for the second race set by a drivers' second-fastest lap time in qualifying.

-The W Series championship title is awarded to the competitor with the highest number of points from all qualifying rounds run, excluding any penalty points incurred.
+The W Series championship title was awarded to the competitor with the highest number of points from all events run, excluding any penalty points incurred.
 If two or more drivers finish the season with the same number of points, the higher place in the series shall be awarded to the driver with the highest number of race wins.
 If the number of race wins is the same, the championship title shall be awarded according to the number of second-place finishes, third-place finishes and so on.

-The 15 Super Licence points for the champion are fewer than those awarded for winning the various Formula Regional championships, other series that use the same machinery as W Series.
+From 2020, W Series became eligible for FIA Super Licence points – with 15 awarded to the champion.
+If the champion elected to remain in the series however, the points would be rescinded.

 Points system

 Points were awarded to the top ten classified finishers as follows: